NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cremate Undead.md

 Your overwhelming vitality sets undead alight.
-When you use a [[Spells/Heal|Heal]] spell to damage undead, each undead that takes damage also takes persistent fire damage equal to the spell's rank.
+When you use a [[Heal|Heal]] spell to damage undead, each undead that takes damage also takes persistent fire damage equal to the spell's rank.

 *Source: Pathfinder Player Core*
 *ORC*